Women's Support Group

 - The type of brain injury you have sustained and the date on which it occurred

-- Treatment or therapies you have engaged in
+- Treatment and therapies you have engaged in and where

 Co-leader, Women’s Support Group